What is Cloud NVR? The Benefits of a Cloud-Based Security Camera System

 • Integrate existing, third-party camera infrastructure.

-• Track your fleet, equipment, sites, and more via a single dashboard via Samsara’s Connected Operations Platform.
+• Track your fleet, equipment, sites, and more via a single dashboard with Samsara.

-Learn more about how Samsara can help you enhance business security and reduce operational inefficiencies.
-Reach out for a free trial today.
+To learn more about how Samsara can help you enhance business security and reduce operational inefficiencies, click here.